sreehariskumar/AWS-VPC-Infra-Terraform-Configuration/README.md

 - An IAM user with programmatic access with AmazonEC2FullAccess & AmazonRoute53FullAccess permissions attached.

 ## Why do you use modules?
 You might've created the infrastructure for all of your projects using the same code each time.
-If you decide to make it a module, this can be avoided.
+If you decide to make it a module, this can be avoided. <br /><br />
 The module files need not have to be saved locally; they can instead be stored in github or even on AmazonS3.
-The module can be fetched from these sources using Terraform.
+The module can be fetched from these sources using Terraform. <br /><br />
 In this project I have configured terraform to read the modules from my modules repository: [AWS-VPC-Modules](https://github.com/sreehariskumar/AWS-VPC-Modules).

 ## Let's get started